Cherry Hinton Road

 Only one in six people said they currently felt safe cycling down Cherry Hinton Road.
 The main reasons given for feeling unsafe were crossing the roundabout, crossing the junctions, including crossing side roads, and too much traffic.

-Based on all of this feedback, we have produced some options for possible cycling and walking improvements, which we would now like you to comment on.
+Based on all of this feedback, we produced some options for possible cycling and walking improvements.

 73%of respondents were in favour of new segregated cycle lanes, even if the on-road parking bays have to be removed.